simonmichael/hledger/MANUAL.md

 -   if description contains TO SAVINGS or FROM SAVINGS, the transaction is a savings transfer

+If your bank or external system uses two different columns for in and out movements, use the `in-field` and `out-field` rules instead of `amount-field`.

+Note that the numbers are assumed to be positive, implying that an "out" movement gets recorded as a transaction with a negative amount.

 Notes:

 -   Lines beginning with ; or \# are ignored (but avoid using inside an